alexander-daniel/plotly-loading-animation/README.md

 },5000);
 ```

-### loadingBars(opts)
+### loadingBars(canvasHolderId, config)
+`canvasHolderId` is the ID of the element you want to append the canvas to.
-`opts` is an object, with the following params:
+`config` is an object, with the following params:

-`canvasId` : HTML ID of the canvas you want to load into
+`canvasId` : HTML ID that you want to give your canvas.
-`maxBarHeight` : Max Height of Moving Bars
+`height` : Max height of moving bars
-`Width` : width of animation
+`width` : width of animation
+`color` : bar color (accepts hex)
-`animateSpeed` : how often to update the bars (ms)
+`animateSpeed` : how often to update the bar size (ms)

-The module will automatically re-size the canvas to use the dimensions you provide in the opts to make it fit just right.
+The module will automatically re-size the canvas to use the dimensions you provide in the config to make it fit just right.

 ### Methods
-`loadingBars.startAnimation();` : Start Animation
+`loadingBars.startAnimation();` : Creates the Canvas and starts animation
 `loadingBars.stopAnimation();` : Stops Animation
+`loadingBars.destroy()` : Destroys the Canvas

 `loadingBars.animating` : returns true if currently animating